aws-neuron/aws-neuron-parallelcluster-samples/README.md

 ### AWS ParallelCluster Python package

 AWS ParallelCluster Python package is needed in a local environment (i.e., your Mac/PC desktop with a CLI terminal or an AWS Cloud9) where you issue the command to launch the creation process for your HPC environment in AWS.
-See [this](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-virtual-environment.html) for details on how to install this package.
-After the installation.
-After the installation, a Python virtual environment will be created.
-Activate this particular virtual environment before running any `pcluster` command.

 ## Create a cluster